 The Bathysphere now resides at the New York Aquarium.

 As a child I read Jules Vern’s Twenty Thousand Leagues Under The Sea and watched the movie.
-I was mesmerized by the thought of exploring the deepest depths of the ocean.
-I look at the Bathysphere and wonder if I’d have gone with Beebe and Barton had I been given the chance.
+The thought of exploring the deepest depths of the ocean intrigued me.
+I now wonder, if Beebe had asked, would I have gone in his Bathysphere?

 How about you, would you have traveled in the Bathysphere?